csc301-2023-fall/project-34-qeynet-inc-t/README.md

  ## Licenses

-We will apply the **MIT license** to our codebase.
-It’s because we're allowed to share the code under an open-source license and the MIT license is such a simple and popular open-source license that meets all our needs.
+Astra uses the **MIT license**, a simple and popular open-source license that meets all our needs.

 With the MIT license in our codebase, it grants any person the right to use, modify, and distribute our codebase as long as they include the same copyright notice in their copies.